michaelyatco/choredoor/ChoreDoorMaster.md

 variableA.src = variableB;
 ```

-Now when you refresh the page, click on each door and witness how each closed door opens to something different and exciting: a ChoreBot, a beach, and outer space!
+Now when you refresh the page, click on each door and witness how each closed door opens to something different: a ChoreBot, a beach, and outer space.

 Assessment: Let's Make This LOOK Like a Game!